This post has been updated for 2021.

 If you’re shopping for a business intelligence solution, you’ve probably come across Domo and Tableau — two of the most prominent vendors in the space.
 Both offer powerful BI solutions that process data from numerous sources for any job role, but they don’t offer the same utility and value in every area.

 Domo and Tableau are popular brands, but they’re not the right BI tool for every company.
-Use our Product Selection Tool to get a short list of business intelligence software recommendations with the features and benefits your company needs.
+Use our BI Product Selection Tool to get a short list of business intelligence software recommendations with the features and benefits your company needs.

 To help you decide between Domo vs. Tableau, we’ll compare the two systems based on pricing, dashboards, reporting capabilities, and data integrations.
 Let’s take a look.